Create Random Dungeons with Snippets

 Tips:

 • The yellow sand helps you to frame your snippets.
-You can use any tile here; just pick one with high contrast.
+You can use any tile here; just pick one with a high contrast.

 • This plugin uses functions to fix autotiles, so you don’t have to worry about them.